delta-exchange/just-the-docs/docs/tutorials/move-contracts.md

 ## Trading Fees
 For MOVE contracts, both maker and taker fees are 0.05%.
 Trading fees is charged on the notional value of the position.

-The trading fees schedule for all the contracts listed on Delta Exchange is a available [here](https://wwww.delta.exchange/fees).
+The trading fees schedule for all the contracts listed on Delta Exchange is available [here](https://wwww.delta.exchange/fees).

 ## Expired MOVE Contracts